What distinguishes solid construction and design from an M.C. Escher optical illusion? Accurate measurements.

 - The measuring tape line changes color to match an axis colors when it is parallel to any axis.
 In the figure, you see measuring tape aligned to the red axis.

-- Press and hold a directional button while measuring to lock an axis.
+- Tap a directional button while measuring to lock an axis.
 The up arrow locks the blue axis, the left arrow locks the green axis, and the right arrow locks the red axis.
+You'll see a notification at the cursor that the inference is locked.

 - The Measurements box dynamically displays the length of your measuring tape.